JuliaDynamics/TimeseriesSurrogates.jl/docs/src/methods/fourier_surrogates.md

 surroplot(ts, s)
 ```

-In addition to [`PartialRandomization`](@ref), we provide two other algorithms for producing partial randomization surrogates, outlined below.
+In addition to [`PartialRandomization`](@ref), we provide two other algorithms for producing partially randomized surrogates, outlined below.

 ### Relative partial randomization